This story was originally published in March 2023 and updated in October 2023 with the newest series of interviews. Read more below.

 As Chemistry of Materials celebrates its 35th year in 2023, this seems like an excellent opportunity to hear more from our community and gain inspiration from researchers all over the world, collecting narratives that arise from different backgrounds and different experiences – throughout 2023 these narratives will all be published in Chemistry of Materials as a series of Editorials we will call 35 Voices.

-Read on to explore the first batch of interviews which showcase a diversity of research areas and intersect with broad social issues.
+Read on to explore the latest interviews, which showcase a diversity of research areas and intersect with broad social issues.

 If you are interested in participating in this series or in hearing from a specific person in 2023, please contact Editor-in-Chief Sara Skrabalak for more information.
 We are especially interested in adding early career and student voices to the collection.